goharbor/harbor/docs/installation_guide.md

-# Installation and Configuration Guide
+# Harbor Installation and Configuration Guide

 There are two possibilities when installing Harbor.